 Residenza Petrera – This residence, located in an excellent part of Muravera, offers every comfort and luxury apartments equipped with everything from a microwave to a fridge and a washing machine.
 Wi-Fi and parking are free, and you can enjoy your time at their pool.
 The place is also pet-friendly.

-Rio Molas Hotel – This hotel is built in an eco-friendly manner and is entirely sustained by solar panels.
+Rio Molas Hotel – This hotel is eco-friendly manner.
+It runs on solar power.
 The location, surrounded by ancient olive trees, is excellent and so are the services: you can enjoy a swimming pool and nice rooms equipped with every comfort and a balcony.
-Free Wi-Fi and free parking are included.
+There are also free Wi-Fi and free parking.

 Pin It For Later!